Giftedness & Creativity

 This asynchronicity, or being many ages at once, may cause a gifted child problems.
 Therefore, the suggestions of regular parenting books often do not work for gifted children.
 Their asynchronicity renders typical age-appropriate parenting methods useless!
 It can also lead to difficulties in deciphering whether or not a gifted child has autism, adhd or any other disorder, or if their difficulties are simply due to giftedness.
 Gifted children can be at risk for being incorrectly diagnosed with such conditions, or even having diagnoses missed due to their giftedness.
 Kate is based in Perth and specialises in helping parents understand the social, emotional and academic needs of gifted children.
 Issues relating to giftedness are explored and accommodated, and children are referred to relevant clinicians for further assessment, diagnoses and/or medication as required.
 Kate provides support in the areas of anxiety, depression, perfectionism, issues with peer relationships, school refusal and imposter syndrome, and can also liaise with schools to determine the best way to help at-risk students.
 Support also extends to discussing whether acceleration may be a viable option for your child.
 For older gifted children, help with exam stress, career counselling and identity formation issues is also available.

-Alchemy is located at St. Francis Medical Centre in Subiaco, Perth and sessions provide a safe and non-judgemental space where you can ask any questions about how to best help your child.
+Alchemy is located at ‘On Anzac’ in Mount Hawthorn, Perth and sessions provide a safe and non-judgemental space where you can ask any questions about how to best help your child.
 You will also be able to gain a better understanding of the needs of your gifted child, and what you can do to help accommodate their often extreme emotional responses.
 Together we can work to find out what makes your child happy, and look for the jigsaw pieces that when placed together help your child reach their potential, not just academically, but from a holistic perspective.